schedjoules/calendar-store-api/details/weather.md

 ```
 By using the location parameter the defaults for that location are returned.
 For example when requesting location=us the default temprature setting will be returned as Fahrenheit.

+The weather information that is available is:
+* Daily max/min temprature for the day
+* Daily rainfall + chance
+* Daily sunrise & sunset times
+* Daily UV index
+* Per 6 hours: temprature, windspeed, winddirection

+We provide data for 150.000 locations worldwide; 14 days ahead.
+Since the information is used in the calendar the information is all flat text.

 ###Plot locations based on the user's location
 Your app can access the {location} parameter by making a request to